 1 – Watering Issues

-You should know that umbrella plants don’t actually need to be watered all that frequently.
+First and foremost, you should know that umbrella plants don’t need to be watered frequently.
 Watering an umbrella plant too much is more likely than watering it too little so long as you’re paying attention.

-It’s true that umbrella plants like moist soil, but you shouldn’t be making the soil soggy.
+It’s true that umbrella plants like moist soil, but you shouldn’t make the soil soggy.
 You need to let the soil dry out a bit before you choose to water the plant again.

 The soil might need more time to dry out depending on weather conditions and other factors.
 This means that it isn’t wise to water your umbrella plant without checking the condition of the soil first.